-- 1. Charter operators are aware that organizations exist that serve as resources for, or provide assistance to charter schools.
-However, there isn't one specific organization that respondents can identify.
+• 81% of all the respondents are aware that organizations exist that serve as resources for, or provide assistance to, charter schools.

-For example: - 79% of the respondents said that they are aware of service providers for charter schools, both locally and nationally. - Only 36% of the respondents had "heard of" the Arizona Charter School Association. - 2.
+• 93% are familiar with the specific organizations.

+• In Arizona, almost 40% of respondents had heard of the Arizona Charter School Association (ACSA) and 74% had heard of Michigan Association of Public School Academies (MAPSA).

+- At the same time, it's also important to note that nearly 1-in-5 respondents were not aware "of any organizations that serve as resources for, or provide assistance to, charter schools."
+Another group of respondents also nearly 1-in-5 reported never having used a support organization, and a much smaller number of respondents professed being "aware" but "not at all familiar" with such organizations.
+Taken together, these three groups constitute a significant population (approximately 40%) of the total sample surveyed. - 2.
 An overwhelming majority of the charter operators say that they receive services from these organizations, and they appreciate the help.
+The key point here is: They want what they're getting, but it's not everything they need.

+For example:

+• 98% of all respondents reported using the services of the various charter support organizations within the past year.

-However, they want what they're getting, but it's not everything they need.
-For example: - 91% of all respondents were satisfied with the quality of services provided. - But only 41% of the respondents said that the assistance was "sufficient," indicating that more assistance was needed. - The research suggests that while the level of "satisfaction" is high among the operators, it does not mean that their needs are being filled completely.
+• 93% of all respondents were satisfied with the quality of services provided.

+• The research suggests that while the level of "satisfaction" is high among the operators, it does not mean that their needs are being filled completely.
+When asked which services they would request first, respondents asked for more of the same services (legal advice, access to more funding, management procedures)

-- When asked which services were provided to them by the support organization, respondents said "legal advice," "budget/grant/fiscal information," and "management procedures."
-But in every case, a higher percentage of respondents said that they still needed more assistance. - Over half of the respondents said that the following types of assistance are important to them: - i.
-Special education - ii.
-Legal advice - iii.
-Networking with legislators - iv.
-Public relations - v.
-Legal advice - vi.
-Accounting needs - vii.
-Management procedures - viii.
-Teacher recruitment - However, when probed further, respondents acknowledge that the only issues that they receive the most assistance with are "budget/grant/fiscal," "management procedures," "training/workshops," and "legal advice."
-Assistance with public relations, board issues, networking with legislators, teacher recruitment, and special education, while very important to the operators, is not provided as often as the operators need it to be. - There is a clear indication that charter school operators need direct and timely assistance on the day-to-day aspects of operating a charter school. - The analysis suggests that there needs to be a clear differentiation between the things that the operators need in order to ensure day-to-day success (board issues, student recruitment/PR) and those that they need for the movement as a whole to be a success (networking with legislators, legislative updates, financial viability, etc.). - 3.
-Charter operators are not concerned with the depth of knowledge or the level of assistance when judging the efficacy of the support organizations.
-For Example: - When asked which aspect of the organization made the respondents most satisfied, the majority of them said "rapport/relationship." - Factors such as "provided answers," "familiar with law," "networking opportunity," and "technical support," were hardly mentioned by respondents. - 4.
-Charter operators often rely on sources other than the service organizations for help.
+Over half of the respondents said that the following types of assistance would be important to them:

+i.
+Special education

+ii.
+Legal advice

+- iii.
+Networking with legislators

+- iv.
+Public relations

+- v.
+Legal advice

+- vi.
+Accounting needs

+- vii.
+Management procedures

+- viii.
+Teacher recruitment

+- However, when probed further, respondents acknowledge that the only issues that they receive the most assistance with are "budget/grant/fiscal," "management procedures," "training/workshops," and "legal advice."
+Assistance with public relations, board issues, networking with legislators, teacher recruitment, and special education, while very important to the operators, is not provided as often as the operators need it to be.

+• There is a clear indication that charter school operators need direct and timely assistance on the day-to-day aspects of operating a charter school.

+- The analysis suggests that there needs to be a clear differentiation between the things that the operators need in order to ensure day-to-day success and those that they need for the movement as a whole to be a success. - 3.
+There is a clear and strong indication that the schools, as a group, do not agree on what service (or services) they need most.
+Schools are more likely to take what an expert offers than to be able to tell an expert exactly what they want.